SzigetiJ/csvtools/README.md

 *   `csvproj -c -1 | csvaggr -a sum sum 1` calculates the sum of values in the second column grouped by the first column.
 *   `csvproj -c 4 | csvaggr -a min min 0` finds the minimum value of column #4.

-### Join CSV files
+### Joining CSV files

-The command `csvjoin` supports joining of two csv files (left and right table).
+The command `csvjoin` supports joining of two csv files (left and right tables).
-The left table is read from stdin, whereas the right table is defined by command line parameter `-jf <filename>`.
+The left table is read from stdin, whereas the right table must be defined by command line parameter `-jf <filename>`.
 The join type is also a mandatory parameter: `-jt <join_type>`.
 The following `join_type` values are available: